-When accidents, injuries, or illnesses occur on the job, which require medical care, they will be thoroughly investigated by the Responsible Person in the shop or at the jobsite.
-Investigators will complete the Accident Investigation Form, which is attached to this IIPP.
-The investigation will determine at least the following:
+When accidents, injuries, or illnesses occur on the job, they will be thoroughly investigated by the Responsible Person whether in the shop or at the jobsite.
+The responsible person is typically the jobsite foreman or superintendent who has been trained on how to properly investigate an incident and how to appropriately report one.
+Those investigating will complete the Supervisors Report of Accident form and will determine at least the following:

-- ✓ Who and what was directly involved in the accident; - ✓ Who and what was indirectly involved in the accident; - ✓ Where and when the accident occurred; - ✓ The cause of the accident, if known; - ✓ Steps/Procedures to take to prevent re-occurrence, if known;
+- ✓ Who and what was directly involved in the accident; - ✓ Who and what was indirectly involved in the accident; - ✓ Where and when the accident occurred including the time of accident; - ✓ Any witnesses of the accident - ✓ The cause of the accident, if known; - ✓ Steps/Procedures to take to prevent re-occurrence, if known;